Skip to Main Content

 Optional personal injury protection coverage could be worth considering if you have a high deductible health insurance plan, limited health coverage or no health coverage.
 If you regularly have passengers in your car, consider their options for health care, as well.
 PIP may be a way to help cover medical costs and lost wages for you and the passengers in your vehicle should anyone get injured in a covered accident.

-If you are wondering how much PIP insurance to carry or if you should carry the coverage if it’s optional, it’s best to talk with an insurance agent or your car insurance company to help you decide what coverage you need.
+If you are wondering how much PIP insurance to carry or if you should carry the coverage if it’s optional, it’s best to talk with an insurance agent or your car insurance company.
+They can help you find affordable auto insurance with the coverage you need.

 Frequently asked questions